alanJames00/LinkZip/readme.md

 ### How To Self-Host the API
-We provide the ability to self-host the API for your own personal use or organization
+LinkZip can be self-hosted for personal or organizational use, so we provide the ability to self-host the API.